-Are you looking for the perfect way to create a winter small world?
+Are you looking for the perfect way to create a winter small world play scene?
 You’ve stopped at the right place for the best tips and tricks to turn a simple cardboard box into a woodland winter wonderland!
 Many of the natural items we used in this small world can be found right in your own backyard.

 What Small World Play?